Every business needs a set of philosophies to live by and share.

 Exemplary accessibility encourages proper servicing and checking, and consequently greatly increases reliability.
 However, some items are so mission critical that backup systems are deemed prudent.
 An example on the Arksen vessels is the pumps powering the steering system.
 More unusually, the Arksen team has taken an extraordinary approach to its stabilising systems.

-Where most boats rely on a single system, the Arksen vessels have three.
-The principal system comprises big zero-speed fins, but this is augmented by a small gyro, to provide even more effective stabilisation at rest.
+Where most boats rely on a single system, the Arksen vessels have three options.
+The principal system comprises big zero-speed fins, but this can be augmented by a small gyro, to provide even more effective stabilisation at rest.
 These electro-mechanical systems receive belt-and-braces backup from flopper-stoppers, a long established manually deployed system that consumes no power and can be used for silent operation in quiet anchorages.
-Furthermore, rather than risk damage to the hull structure, in the event of a serious impact, the carbon fibre fins are designed to shear off, and they can be rapidly replaced (even underwater) with the spare set that all Arksen boats are issued with.
+Furthermore, rather than risk damage to the hull structure, in the event of a serious impact, the carbon fibre fins are designed to shear off, and they can be rapidly replaced (even underwater) with a spare set.

 Special attention has been paid to the insulation materials and the effects of extreme cold on the systems engineering, vital considerations for vessels venturing into the ice.
 For example, the contents of tanks can freeze if they are not adequately insulated, and in extreme circumstances they may have to be heated to prevent icing.